Omegapoint/microservice-workshop/workshop/instructions/03_provisioning/README.md

 A few things to note about the plugin configurations:
 * We're using java as a base image, which means that java will be installed within our docker image.
 * We're prefixing the image name with '${master.ip}:5000', which is the path to our docker registry server.
 * The artifactId from pom.xml will be used as the image name.
+This name will be used later when deploying the application.
 * The entry point of the docker image will start our application with the production profile.

 To build and upload the application, simply find your way to the workshop folder in a terminal and run: